-Lund University offers eight international Master's programmes within humanities.
+Lund University offers nine international Master's programmes within humanities.
 Several of the Master's programmes also offer different specialisations.
 Click on the name in the list below to get to the programme webpage where you can read more about the specific programme, find information about the entry requirements, tuition fees and step-by-step instructions on how to apply.
-You can also download a programme fact sheet directly, using the links below.
+You can also download programme fact sheets directly, using the links below.
+The fact sheets open in a new window.

 Master's programmes in humanities

-- Language and Linguistics, with the following specialisation options:
+- Language and Linguistics, with the following specialisation options in 2020/21:

 - Literature – Culture – Media, with the following specialisation options: